burkeholland/deno-first-look/lessons/what-is/typescript-first.md

 This creates a "tsconfig" file with a bunch of options.
 Like every option in the book.
 Most are commented out.
 It's not important here what these options are.
 We're just trying to see how TypeScript currently plays out in the real world so we can make a comparison with how it works in Deno.

 Now that "index.ts" file needs to be converted to JavaScript so we can run it with Node.
 To do that, Press <kbd>Cmd</kbd>/<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> in VS Code.

+> If no commands show up when you open the build menu, make sure that the .tsconfig file was created with the `tsc --init` command.

 Notice that VS Code automatically detects that this is a TypeScript project and gives you the option to do a build, or a watch.
 Go ahead and select Build.